The Alexander Technique is a Skill for Life

 Teaching for 35 Years

-This year I have reached a milestone.
-I have now been teaching the Alexander Technique for 35 years.
-I am grateful that I have been able to help hundreds of people over this time.
+In 2022 I reached a milestone, having been teaching the Alexander Technique for 35 years.
+I am grateful that I’ve been able to help hundreds of people over this time.
 Also, the Alexander Technique has been such an invaluable asset for me and it really is a skill for life.
 Not only is my work something that I love doing (and pays my bills) but it also helps me personally whilst I teach it.
 How does it do that?
 In order to convey the idea of Alexander work through my hands as I touch clients, I need to simultaneously think about my own body use.
+If you like, I also give myself an Alexander lesson.
 The AT is a great example of self-care and lifelong learning.

 Alexander teachers think about our own body use whilst teaching others